 12. Picnic in front of the Union Buildings

-It’s practically always picnic weather in Pretoria (Pretoria can claim being on average 2 degrees warmer than Joburg) so pack some picnic stuff and head to the gardens of the most famous buildings in South Africa.
+It’s practically always picnic weather in Pretoria (Pretoria can claim to be on average 2 degrees warmer than Joburg), so pack some picnic stuff and head to the gardens of the most famous buildings in South Africa.
 Be sure to visit the 9m statue of Mandela and take in the view.
-Cost: Free.

 13. Explore Duncan Yard

-This is the place to pick up a unique antique, or find the right gift in fashionable Hatfield.
-Breathe in the heavenly scent of fresh flowers from the “Florist @ Duncan Yard”, get your nails done, lunch at Deli on Duncan or at Papa’s Real food.
+This is the place to pick up a unique antique or find the right gift in fashionable Hatfield.
+Breathe in the heavenly scent of fresh flowers from the “Florist @ Duncan Yard”, get your nails done, and lunch at Deli on Duncan or at Papa’s Real food.
 You could spend an entire afternoon here happily investigating all the little boutiques.
-Duncan St, Pretoria.